Hi, I'm Vlad

-From C programs to AI consulting
+From C programs to shipping production AI

 In 2020 I was writing C programs at university.
 The first-semester exam was to write a linked list in C on paper - if I typed it into a computer, it had to run.
 I scored 80 out of 100 because I forgot to clean up malloc.